Liver Transplant Program

 Pre-transplant candidates are treated by the transplant team to keep them as healthy as possible while awaiting transplantation.
 They are regularly scheduled for visits with their transplant physician and transplant nurse coordinator to monitor their health status and to receive the emotional and practical support that often is needed during the difficult waiting period.

 The wait for a matching liver can vary from a few days to a few years.
-As patients move to the top of the UNOS list, they are provided with an electronic pager and specific instructions to prepare for their surgery.

 The call to come to the medical center for a liver transplant can come at any time.
 As Aurora St. Luke's Procurement Team facilitates the recovery of the liver from the donor hospital, the transplant patient is prepared for surgery at St. Luke's.